The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 Product investments can hardly be reduced or postponed because the requirements are tough.
 For example, the EU7 emissions standard.
 Under EU7, a Polo can no longer be driven conventionally and therefore becomes significantly more expensive.
 A comparatively environmentally friendly Polo!

-Now we can talk about prices, and that is the greatest strength of the German manufacturers.
-All German brands (including Opel) have a high reputation and pricing power.
+Now we can still talk about prices, and that is the greatest strength of German manufacturers.
+All German brands (including Opel) have a strong reputation and pricing power.

-Now there is nothing left to do but reach deep into the toolbox of top managers.
-Takeovers, tough restructuring, plant closures, capacity reductions.
-For my part, I am preparing myself for precisely this scenario.
+Now there is nothing left but to reach deep into the toolbox of top managers: takeovers, tough restructuring, plant closures, capacity reductions.
+I, for one, am preparing myself for precisely this scenario.

 How this drama turns into a happy ending.